 - What should I expect in the first session?
 What is a typical session like?

 - How long will I need to be in therapy?

 - What types of therapy do you utilize in session?
 Or, What is your treatment approach?

 - How much experience do you have working with people who have my problem, condition, or history?

 Once you’ve chosen a counselor, it’s important to make sure that therapy continues to work for you.
 Your counseling is for you, and you should be a part of choosing what direction you’re going.
 Make sure that your counselor involves you in choosing your counseling goals and the length of counseling.
 If at any time you feel that there’s not a good match between you and your counselor, or that counseling isn’t helping you, talk to your counselor about your concerns.
 Tell them what you want, or what you don’t want.
 Always remember that you have the right to “shop around,” ask questions, be part of all decisions, and even stop at any time if counseling is not meeting your needs.
 The process of finding a therapist is a personal one that must be customized to you.

-If you have questions about finding a counselor or about different types of therapy options, call Connections at 970-221-5551.
+If you have questions about finding a counselor or about different types of therapy options, call the Health District's Connections Program at 970-221-5551.
 Connections staff can answer your questions; provide assessment, referrals to community providers, and other treatment options; and support you along the way.
 We have a diverse group of trained behavioral health providers who can help you find care for your unique concerns and goals.